TwBurn/cdi-controller-library/README.md

 The code is released under the GNU General Public License.

 ## Summary
 This library can be used to communicate as a controller to a CD-i player.
-It uses the SoftwareSerial library for serial communication.

 ## Changelog
 Version | Date       | Comments
 ------- | ---------- | ---------------
 v1.0.0  | 03-01-2021 | Initial Release
 v1.0.1  | 06-01-2021 | Added experimental keyboard support, added and changed some examples
+v1.1.0  | 23-01-2021 | Implemented serial communication using a timer instead of the SoftwareSerial library

 ## Table of contents
 * [Installation](#installation)